Prednisone for Back Pain Relief

 • High dose: 1 to 1.5 mg/kg/day (usually not to exceed 80 to 100 mg/day).

-The Prednisone dosage for back pain typically follows a tapering schedule to minimize side effects while providing effective pain relief.
+The typical Prednisone dosage for back pain treatment involves a tapering schedule, starting with a high dose and gradually reducing it.
 A common 5-day Prednisone dosage for back pain might look like this:

 • Day 1: 60 mg (once a day)